Article: Hypnosis: The Secular Sacrament

 Naturally, the culture where we are raised is bound to influence the way we describe this experience.
 But although culture and its structures may affect the path we take, they cannot ultimately influence or change us at a soul level.
 This always remains beyond the reach of acculturation.

 Because the hypnotic state is common to almost all cultures even though it is understood in different ways, much can be learned about this altered state of consciousness by looking at how different cultures view it.
 In some cultures, the use of hypnosis to touch the realms of the sacred is revered.
 In others, such as our own, it is not widely valued.
 In cultures where the understanding of the self and an acquaintance with the reality of the soul are considered to be instrumental to the maintenance of the dominant culture, the hypnotic state is sought out.
 It is considered to be an important tool with which to understand the nature of the reality which lies beyond acculturation.
-In traditional cultures, shamans and medicine men are the keepers of this knowledge.
-Non-shamans in such societies may or may not come to their own experience of the world of the sacred to which the hypnotic trance is just one door.
-But they respect and understand the shaman’s or medicine man’s abilities to enter it.
+In traditional cultures, shamans are the keepers of this knowledge.
+Non-shamans in such societies may or may not come to their own experience of the world of the sacred to which the hypnotic trance is just one door, but they respect and understand the shaman’s ability to enter it.
 Following are some brief illustrations of shamanic practice in different cultures which illuminate the ways in which the hypnotic trance is used to experience the sacred.

 In Shaman’s Drum, Winter 1996, William S. Lyon, Ph.D. reports on the Lakota (Sioux) Yuwipi ceremony, which has been documented by other anthropologists as well.
 The Yuwipi is a ceremony designed to address physical and sometimes psychological dislocation or imbalance within the tribe.
 This ceremony is conducted by a medicine man of great personal skill and experience who is able to handle the intense powers associated with the ceremony.
 All of the members of the community recognize the value of the ceremony, which is often reflected in the return to balance of the patient.
 The patient is often in an altered state during the ceremony and the shaman is in a deeply altered state.
 This state is called a hypnotic trance in the West.
 Its functions is to renew a connection with the sacred nature of the experience of the self at a soul level.
 This may be done by retrieving parts of the self that have been disconnected from the larger self through trauma or illness.
 Yuwipi ceremonies are conducted as needed to heal various physical illnesses, including cancer, multiple sclerosis, AIDS, and asthma.
 At times, it is used to treat those who are experiencing what, in Western terms, would be considered psychotic episodes.
 The ceremony has a uniting effect in bringing the different parts of the patient together into present time.
 It has the same uniting effect of bringing the community together as the community witnesses the shaman assisting the person for whom the ceremony is conducted into better communication with his inner life.
 In this context, there is minimal conflict between an individual experiencing the sacred through the institutions of the culture.